ThoughtClan/next-starter/README.md

 required for us.
 We instead use the `api` folder to store these API integration modules.
 Refer to the code and the inline documentation for additional context on what these modules do.

+The NextJS default `api` directory is still preserved in case it will be of use to specific projects.

 If, however, the NextJS API setup is required, it can still be followed by creating files in the `api` directory that directly map to a `page`.